GeraldKisilu/React-Project/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-Work with json-server --port 8000 db.json as the command if localhost:300 does not respond
+Work with json-server --port 8000 db.json as the command if localhost:3000 does not respond on the server

 The page will reload when you make changes.\
 You may also see any lint errors in the console.